mdigitalcomm/frontend-nanodegree-arcade-game/README.md

 # Arcade Game
 ===============================
 This is a front-end webgame built with javascript.

 ## How to Run the Game?
-Simply download the project and open index.html in any brower to run the game.
+Simply download the project and open index.html in any browser to run the game.

 ## How to Play?
 In this game, you have a Player, Stars, and Bug Enemies.
 The Player can move left, right, up and down by pressing correspondent arrows on the keyboard.